open-toolchain/tekton-catalog/git/README.md

 ### Outcome
 The output of this task is the repository cloned into the directory on the workspace `workspace`.

+## git-set-commit-status

-## Git commit status setter task - git-set-commit-status
+Git commit status setter task

 ### Context - ConfigMap/Secret